 Please refer to our Guide for Parents before applying for a school place, as it contains key information on school admissions.

 Most parents and carers wish for their child to start primary or infant school in the September of the school year they turn 5.
 Depending on your child's date of birth, you may request for them to start later.
 For further information, refer to our delayed and deferred admission policy.

 To 'delay' admission is to start in the same school year but at a later date, and should be discussed with your child's allocated school once places have been allocated.

 To 'defer' admission is to start Reception one school year later than your child's peers.
 You can only request to do this if your child is born between 1 April and 31 August.

 You must request this by 15 January to accompany your original application.
 You may wish to speak to us for further advice if you are considering deferred entry.

 If you apply for a Reception place at an infant school, when your child reaches Year 2 you'll need to apply for a Year 3 place at a junior school:

 - admission to junior school is not automatic

 - 'sibling links' at infant and junior schools should be noted (see below)

-A 'sibling link at an infant school' includes any brothers or sisters (including half and step-brothers or sisters), who live in the same house, as their primary place of residence, and attend the preferred infant school in Reception or year 1, at the time of application.
+A 'sibling link' at a primary school includes any brothers or sisters (including half and step-brothers or sisters), who live in the same house as their primary place of residence, and attend the preferred primary from Reception to Year 5 at the time of application.